xvik/dropwizard-guicey/src/doc/docs/guide/diagnostic/diagnostic-tools.md

 ## Reports implementation

-All reports are implemented as guicey [event listeners](../events.md).
-All reports provide additional configuration options, so if default configuration (from shortcut methods above) does not fit your needs you can register listener directly with required configuration.
+Report is implemented as guicey [event listener](../events.md).
+All sub-reports provide additional configuration options, so if default configuration (from shortcut methods above) does not fit your needs you can register listener directly with required configuration.